vgaupset/dat640-smart-task/README.md

    [instance_types_en.ttl](http://downloads.dbpedia.org/2016-10/core-i18n/en/instance_types_en.ttl.bz2).
 2. Extract these two files in the directory: `advanced-type-prediction/data`.
 3. Make sure the elasticsearch engine is running in your machine.
-4. Run `advanced-type-prediction/util/run_this_file_first.ipynb`.
+4. Run `advanced-type-prediction/run_this_file_first.ipynb`.
 (This will generate the needed files and index 3 datasets into elasticsearch. )
-5. to be continue....
+5. Run `main.py`.

 ## Possible solutions for errors during runing the project